mkumar73/beckernick.github.io/_posts/2016-11-10-matrix-factorization-recommender.markdown

 # Matrix Factorization via Singular Value Decomposition

-Matrix factorization is the breaking down of one matrix in a product of multiple matrices.
+Matrix factorization is the breaking down of one matrix into a product of multiple matrices.
 It's extremely well studied in mathematics, and it's highly useful.
 There are many different ways to factor matrices, but singular value decomposition is particularly useful for making recommendations.

 So what is singular value decomposition (SVD)?
 At a high level, SVD is an algorithm that decomposes a matrix $$R$$ into the best lower rank (i.e. smaller/simpler) approximation of the original matrix $$R$$.
 Mathematically, it decomposes $$R$$ into two unitary matrices and a diagonal matrix: